Gastonia, North Carolina

-Gastonia is the largest city in and county seat of Gaston County, North Carolina, United States.
-It is the second-largest satellite city of the Charlotte area, behind Concord.
-The population was 80,411 at the 2020 census, up from 71,741 in 2010.
-Gastonia is the 13th most populous city in North Carolina.
-It is part of the Charlotte metropolitan area, officially designated the Charlotte Metropolitan Statistical Area (MSA).
+Gastonia is the county seat of Gaston County, North Carolina, United States.
+The most populous city in the county and the 13th-most populous city in North Carolina, the population was 80,411 at the 2020 census.
+It is part of the Charlotte-Concord-Gastonia, NC-SC Metropolitan Statistical Area, which is part of the Charlotte-Concord, NC-SC Combined Statistical Area.

 The city is a historic center for textile manufacturing and was the site of the Loray Mill Strike of 1929, which became a key event in the labor movement.
-While manufacturing remains important to the local economy, the city also has well-developed healthcare, education, and government sectors.
+While manufacturing remains important to the local economy, the city also has healthcare, education, and government sectors.

 History

 Gastonia is named for William Gaston, a jurist and United States Representative from North Carolina.

-The Loray Mill strike of 1929 in Gastonia was one of the most notable strikes in the labor history of the United States.
+The Loray Mill strike occurred in Gastonia in 1929.
 The role of organizers for Communist Party-affiliated National Textile Workers Union (NTWU) alienated religious leaders in Gastonia, who denounced the organizers' ideology, undermining support for the strike.
 The strike collapsed after the death of Gastonia's police chief, Orville Alderholt, led to a murder trial of several militants including NTWU chief organizer Fred Beal.
 Beal was convicted in the killing but fled to the Soviet Union.
 The strike largely failed in attaining its goals of better working conditions and wages, and the American labor movement was never able to gain a foothold among textile workers in Gastonia.
 The strike, however, became for a while an international cause célèbre, figuring in several novels published in the 1930s.